 Following the work undertaken by Brazil and neighbouring countries to preserve the rainforest, international intervention may therefore not be so much of a legal requirement, but perhaps more of a narrative shared by global media.

 Make sense of international environmental law

 The political and economic issues surrounding the conservation of the Amazon rainforest are many and complex, but the law has a unique power to set specific and enforceable boundaries.
 The best preparation for a role in environmental protection is to understand the systems that govern it, and the Online LLM in Energy and Environmental Law will do just that.
-Find out more about this new 100% online programme by downloading a brochure today.
+To find out more, please fill out our request for information form today.

 - SHELLENBERGER, M. (2019) Why Everything They Say About The Amazon, Including That It’s The ‘Lungs Of The World’, Is Wrong.
 Forbes [online] Available at: <https://www.forbes.com/sites/michaelshellenberger/2019/08/26/why-everything-they-say-about-the-amazon-including-that-its-the-lungs-of-the-world-is-wrong/#793d6bc55bde> [Accessed 08.10.2019]